(Re)Adopting the Design-in-Browser Approach

 Photoshop is a great tool.
 For drawing.
-So, should we think about websites and how they work from the Photoshop’s point of view?
+So, should we think about websites and how they work from Photoshop’s point of view?
 This is what we have been doing so far and what it got us is a very complicated and unnecessarily long process.

-I think it’s time to go back to the core of web design and skip the Photoshop part where not really needed, by simply start coding our websites in the text editors again.
+I think it’s time to go back to the core of web design and skip the Photoshop part were not really needed, by simply start coding our websites in the text editors again.
 We, web designers, should never have completely abandoned that.